aabbtree77/esp32-vpn/README.md

     </tr>
 </table>

-I am working towards an ESP32 and MQTT based hobby communication device.
-It requires more research and stamina than I thought, so it is better to take this incrementally and report certain progress points.
-The plan:
+This is an ongoing experience report regarding the use of the ESP32 chips as a sensor gathering communication platform:

 - [x] DOIT DEVIT V1 ESP32-WROOM-32 with some extras (DHT22, SSD1306).

-- [x] MQTT server/broker, (mosquitto on Ubuntu within Wi-Fi).
+- [x] MQTT server/broker.
+Mosquitto on Ubuntu within LAN, dropped any use of the 3rd party MQTT brokers.

-- [ ] Remote desktop control, e.g. ~~Remmina~~.
-Does not work with certain ISPs, need a free hole punching solution but that demands an external server.
+- [x] Remote desktop control, e.g. ~~Remmina~~.
+Remmina does not work with certain ISPs, while "hole punching" TeamViewer/AnyDesk solutions are proprietary and too complex/expensive for the embedded tasks.

-- [ ] Android MQTT client.
-Optional, the app called MQTT Dash seems to be alright/long living.
+- [ ] Wi-Fi provisioning, Android clients.
+Optional conveniences.

-- [ ] External/nonlocal/3rd party cloud broker.
-This is quite a hassle, free plans come and go.

 - [x] Resilience/robustness w.r.t. a lost Wi-Fi connection.

 - [x] Coding a minimal application.
 An example **mqtt_dht_sync_prod** shows broadcasting temperature, air humidity and soil humidity with LED control, for now.

-The main conclusion so far: Drop this entirely in favour of the ESP RainMaker cloud for global connectivity, leave it as it is for building local wireless ESP networks.
-Focus on open source hole punching for the sake of learning something new and interesting.
+The main conclusion so far: Drop this entirely in favour of the ESP RainMaker cloud for global connectivity and Android niceties, leave it as it is for a connectivity within the LAN.
+See also [this idea](https://github.com/aabbtree77/sendrecvb) which is a free global connectivity solution aiming to reduce the dependence on complex 3rd party services.

 ## Some Photos